sleepntsheep/sbar/README.md

   take params[0] as program name and params[1..len] as args
 - sep - return seperator (defined in config.yaml)

+property
-params is list of string
+- params is list of string

-interval is for each component, in second
+- interval is how often to update each component, in second not putting in interval use default which is never update

 ### Signal